 Will moving affect my credit score?

-Companies generally like to see stability in your circumstances, so it might cause you problems if you’ve moved frequently in the space of a few years.
-If you’ve been registered on the electoral roll at your addresses and companies can see this, the damage will be limited.
-How often you move is only one part of the picture – they will take lots of other things into account when deciding whether to lend to you.
+Lenders like to see stability in your circumstances.
+If you’re frequently moving home, it may make lenders think you’re having trouble paying rent.
+So it’s a good idea to register on the electoral roll each time you move, as this is seen as a sign of stability.
+And how often you move is only one part of the picture – they will take lots of other things into account when deciding whether to lend to you.

 What if I move abroad – does my credit score follow me to another country?

 Unfortunately, no. When you move abroad, your credit data will not be transferred there.
 So at first, you may find it hard to get approved for credit and some services in your new country.
-This is because they won’t have much or any credit information about you, and they usually can’t ask UK CRAs for access to your data.
-The exception to this may be if the company is based both abroad and in the UK.
+This is because they won’t have much or any credit information about you.

 Once you’ve built up a credit history in your new country, you should find it easier to get approved by companies as they’ll have enough information to assess you.